 Universal Studios Singapore is nearing the finishing line.

-These are the two major world-exclusive rides to Southeast Asia's only Universal Studios park, complimented by 'Battlestar Galactica', a dueling roller coaster that will certainly satisfy thrill seekers and 'Revenge of the Mummy', a brilliant dark ride and certainly an upgrade from its existing versions in the American parks.
-It looks like the first phase of the Resorts World Sentosa development, of which Universal Studios is a part, will open ahead of schedule, probably very early next year.
+These are the two major world-exclusive rides to Southeast Asia's only Universal Studios park, complemented by 'Battlestar Galactica', a dueling roller coaster that will certainly satisfy thrill seekers and 'Revenge of the Mummy', a brilliant dark ride and probably an upgrade from its existing versions in the American parks.